Chronic Low Back Pain: Bio-Psycho-Social Model In Physiotherapy Treatment

 - Train postures and functional activities with reduced anterior pelvic tilt and lordosis

-This classification system-and-treatment approach is relatively recent, but there is evidence to support the effectiveness of this approach (O’Sullivan et al, 1997; Dankaerts et al 2006).
+This classification system-and-treatment approach is relatively recent.
+However, there is evidence to support the effectiveness of this approach (O’Sullivan et al, 1997; Dankaerts et al 2006).

 - Dankaerts, W., O’Sullivan, P., Burnette, AF and Straker, LM.
 Difference in sitting postures are associated with non specific chronic low back pain dsorderswhen sub-classified.
 Spine 31(6) 2006, 69-704